A Quick Recap of Life at Welfact

 Since launching for family and friends, we have tweaked our donation flow, offered more personalization options, and given the whole platform a design facelift.
 Aesthetically, it's now warmer, more inviting, and consistent with our official website.
 And on a functional-basis, we feel as though the platform now offers the flexibility we heard so frequently in the pre-launch reviews.

-But, as we eagerly prepare the final pieces before our official launch, we also look to where we are headed next.
+But, as we eagerly prepare the final pieces before our Beta launch, we also look to where we are headed next.

 Realistically, with a bootstrapped budget and a team that's smaller than it should be, we know that it's only an uphill battle from here.
 Acquiring the user base needed to become the number one charity platform in Canada will require a lot of creative thinking, collaboration, and help from people like you - who believe in our mission.